-Harrison: Take your grades more serious than you do the sport you play.
+Take your grades more seriously than you do the sport you play.
 Education is the end all be all of life.
 It’s a great equalizer.
 Only 1% will become a professional athlete and a smaller number will make a career out of it.
 You need a good education to succeed in ANY profession.

 LRT Sports: What advice would you give to an athlete who got turned down by their dream school?

-Harrison: If your dream school turned you down, try your best to find out why and work to correct it and try again.
+If your dream school turned you down, try your best to find out why and work to correct it and try again.
 If that doesn’t work then it’s not the place for you.
 Don’t force what’s not meant to be.
 Go somewhere where you’re wanted.
 It also could end up that way as a sign for you to work harder to get what you want.
 It depends on the situation.

 LRT Sports: What was the most challenging aspect of the recruitment process?

-Harrison: I never went through the recruitment process so I have no idea.
+I never went through the recruitment process so I have no idea.
 I emailed the schools I wanted to attend pretty much begging for an opportunity to prove myself.
 Only one responded.

 LRT Sports: What is the most significant difference between high school sports and college sports?

-Harrison: The biggest difference between high school and college sports is the amount of mental stamina that goes into it.
+The biggest difference between high school and college sports is the amount of mental stamina that goes into it.
 Everyone thinks it’s the size and speed of the players but it’s actually the opposite.
 The next level is filled with big and fast guys who are very detailed and know their respective sport inside and out.

 LRT Sports: Do you have any pre-game rituals if so what is one?

-Harrison: Only pregame ritual I have is I listen to the same playlist 30 minutes before I walk out the tunnel every game.
+The only pregame ritual I have is I listen to the same playlist 30 minutes before I walk out the tunnel every game.
 It’s filled with songs from the 80s, 90s, and early 2000s.
 I never go out without first hearing it.

 LRT Sports: What is the funniest moment that has happened to you or a teammate when out on the field?

-Harrison: The funniest in-game moment came during my first ever game.
+The funniest in-game moment came during my first ever game.
 Monday night football versus the Houston Texans.
 I had no idea I would play and was thrown in the game on a big 3rd and short play.
 I was so scared that I forgot to line down before the ball was snapped.
 I was in a daze.
 The players were yelling at me to get down but I couldn’t hear them.
-We had to call timeout.
+We had to call a timeout.
 It’s something I still haven’t been able to live down since it happened.

 When doing research in the recruiting process for my daughter I came across the LRT Sports website.
 I was immediately intrigued as this was another dimension of the recruiting process that many people don't even consider.
 My daughter and I could "short list" schools based on the education she was looking for, as well as the opportunity to play her sport.
 LRT Sports not only gave us pertinent information into the recruiting process with different interviews of coaches and players, it also gave us insight into current and/or former players' opinions on the coach of that school in her sport.
 We could use this information to re-prioritize my daughters list of schools based on this feedback.
 I have many friends that are, or will be, going through this process shortly and I highly recommend using LRT Sports as part of anyone's recruiting process.